Oral Cancer starts off in the cells of the mouth (oral cavity). The oral cavity is made up of many parts:

 Some people develop oral cancer without any of these risks.

-As of June 2017, there have been an estimated 4,700 new cases of Oral Cancer and an estimated 1,250 Oral Cancer deaths in Canada (Canadian Cancer Statistics, 2017).
+In 2020, there will be an estimated 5,400 new cases of Oral Cancer and an estimated 1,500 Oral Cancer deaths in Canada (Canadian Cancer Statistics, 2020).

 As of June 2018, 53% of oral cancers were diagnosed in stage IV (Canadian Cancer Statistics, 2018).